jorgebucaran/hyperapp/docs/tutorial.md

 The next obvious step is to load the _initial_ stories from the API as well.

-Whatever you set the app's `init` prop to is handled just like the return value of an action.
+Whatever you set the app’s `init` prop to is handled just like the return value of an action.
 To run an effect on initialization, you change `init` in the same way we changed `StopEditingFilter` above:

 ```js
   init: [